-- The HTTP 400 Bad Request status code with the QueryNotSupportedOnResource message from the Base Message Registry for any implemented query parameters that are not supported on a resource in the request. - The HTTP 400 Bad Request status code with the QueryNotSupportedOnResource message from the Base Message Registry for any supported query parameters that apply only to resource collections but are used on singular resources.
-This includes query parameters such as \$filter, \$top, \$skip, and only. - The HTTP 400 Bad Request status code with the QueryNotSupportedOnOperation message from the Base Message Registry for any supported query parameters on operations other than GET.
+- The HTTP 400 Bad Request status code and an error response with the QueryNotSupportedOnResource message from the Base Message Registry for any implemented query parameters that are not supported on a resource in the request. - The HTTP 400 Bad Request status code and an error response with the QueryNotSupportedOnResource message from the Base Message Registry for any supported query parameters that apply only to resource collections but are used on singular resources.
+This includes query parameters such as \$filter, \$top, \$skip, and only. - The HTTP 400 Bad Request status code and an error response with the QueryNotSupportedOnOperation message from the Base Message Registry for any supported query parameters on operations other than GET.